 On October 11, the ship set sail but took a southerly route away from Formosa.
-The ship anchored in a cove off Palawan Island where it remained for ten days.
-The Japanese covered the hatch with a tarp so, during the night, the POWs were in total darkness.
 Within the first 48 hours, five POWs had died.
-Being in the cove resulted in the ship missing an air raid by American planes on Manila, but the ship was attacked once by American planes which were returning from an air raid on the airfield on Palawan.
+The ship was anchored in a cove off Palawan Island where it remained for ten days.
+The Japanese covered the hatch with a tarp during the night which left the POWs were in total darkness.
+Being in the cove resulted in the ship missing an air attack by American planes on Manila.
+At some point, the ship was attacked by American planes returning from a bombing mission on Palawan.

 Graef described the deaths of the POWs hold.
 “There were so many (that died) out 1800.
 The conditions in the hold…..men were just dying in a continuous stream.
 Men, holding their bellies in interlocked arms, stood up, screamed and died.
 You were being starved, men were dying at such a pace we had to pile them up.
 It was like you were choking to death.
 Burial consisted of two men throwing another overboard.”

 Cichy said, “The Japs told us that they’d be in Formosa the next day to pick up some cargo.
 They had to make room on deck so they tossed a whole bunch of life preservers down into the hold.
 I held onto one but didn’t think anything about it.”